 Normally, your skin has a pH of 5.5 – being a little acidic helps keep moisture and bacteria out of your body.
 Contact with cement makes your skin more alkaline and permeable.

-Finally, concrete and Portland cement is abrasive, creating microscopic cuts and scrapes on your skin.
-This allows the alkaline, toxic substance to contact with deeper tissues and worsens the problem.
+Finally, concrete and Portland cement are abrasive, creating microscopic cuts and scrapes on your skin.
+This allows the alkaline, toxic substance to contact deeper tissues and worsens the problem.

 Who Is At Risk for Cement Burns?